 Information contained in these files is for the sole purpose of administering state aid programs.
 This information may not be used for research.
-If you have questions about the proper use of the information, please contact WSAC at sng@wsac.wa.gov
+If you have questions about the proper use of the information, please contact WSAC at wcg@wsac.wa.gov

-Each institution must have one or more financial aid administrator(s) with a WSAC-assigned portal account.
+Each institution must have one or more Financial Aid Administrator(s) with a WSAC-assigned portal account.
 Each account user must have a separate unique password.
 If you have forgotten your password, please click on the "forgot your password' link on the Portal login page.
-Accounts and passwords are not to be shared among staff - each person needs his or her own account and password.
+Accounts and passwords are not to be shared among staff - each person needs their own account and password.